 Placed on the packaging of hazardous substances, COSHH symbols are there to tell you about the type of hazard a substance presents.
 A substance may be classified as one or more of the following 9 types:

 Chemicals that may catch fire in contact with air, only need brief contact with an ignition source, have a very low flash point or evolve highly flammable gases in contact with water.
 It replaces the old classifications of highly flammable and extremely flammable.
 The symbol is a flame.

 Chemicals that may present an immediate or delayed danger to one or more components of the environment.
 The symbol is of a dead tree and fish.

-Since COSHH assessments are a legal requirement, if you are working with chemicals that are hazardous to health, and completing the necessary COSHH risk assessments, you should be aware of the symbols that are included on the packaging of substances to guide you as to the type of hazard it is.
+Since COSHH assessments are a legal requirement, if you are working with chemicals that are hazardous to health, and completing the necessary COSHH risk assessments, you should be aware of these symbols.
+They are included on the packaging of substances to guide you as to the type of hazard it is.
 These COSHH symbols give you a good indication of the main dangers and risks associated with the substance.